Occidental Petroleum Corporation (OXY). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-OXY earned two Stars in this section for 2.) and 3.) above.
+OXY earned one Star in this section for 2.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
-OXY earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1975 and has increased its dividend payments for 11 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1975 and has increased its dividend payments for 12 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 OXY earned a Star in this section for its NPV MMA Diff. of the $3,690.
 This amount is in excess of the $2,300 target I look for in a stock that has increased dividends as long as OXY has.
 If OXY grows its dividend at 12.5% per year, it will take 1 years to equal a MMA yielding an estimated 20-year average rate of 3.31%.
 OXY earned a check for the Key Metric 'Years to >MMA' since its 1 years is less than the 5 year target.

 Memberships and Peers: OXY is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
 The company's peer group includes: E. I. du Pont de Nemours and Company (DD) with a 2.7% yield, Exxon Mobil Corporation (XOM) with a 2.7% yield and Royal Dutch Shell plc (RDS.A) with a 4.7% yield.